SRI-AIC/InterestingnessXRL/README.md

 ![framework](framework.png)

 Interestingness XRL is a Python 3 library for eXplainable Reinforcement Learning (XRL) based on the concept of interestingness elements – these are elements of an agent’s history of interaction with its environment that might be relevant for understanding the agent’s aptitude, both its capabilities and limitations.
-The diagram above explains the workflow behind the framework.More details can be found in the accompanying [paper](https://arxiv.org/abs/1912.09007).
+The diagram above explains the workflow behind the framework.
+More details can be found in the accompanying [paper](https://arxiv.org/abs/1912.09007).

 Each element defines a specific criterion to evaluate the agent’s interaction.
 The library can be plugged-in to any standard RL task with minimal effort, and provides different reporting methods, namely video highlights and sequences, behavior heatmaps and elements’ tracker.